 Using the Registration module together with the Scientific Programme Management is particularly useful for editors who can see who is attending the conference when editing proceedings, facilitating contacts and solving problems directly with authors concerned.

 Accommodation

 As for registration, the SPMS contains a module for the organization of accommodation.
-This was developed with the PCO of EPAC'08.
+Ivan Andrian, together with the PCO of EPAC'08, developed this module.